 - Onboard Processing: All enabled outputs on the MT are Onboard Processed.

-- XDA Processing: If the prerequisites of XDA processing are met as described above the XDA will calculate the orientation and inertial data.
+- XDA Processing: If the prerequisites of XDA processing are met as described above the XDA will calculate the orientation and inertial data instead of the Motion Tracker.

 Selecting Filter Profile